Mercy (The Walking Dead): Production

 This episode also introduces the colored armbands to better distinguish between the residents of each of the three communities participating in the fight against the Saviors.
-Those fighting from Alexandria have white armbands, meanwhile those from the Hilltop have green bands and the Kingdom have orange ones.
+Those fighting from Alexandria have white armbands, while those from the Hilltop have green bands and the Kingdom have orange ones.

 The episode's "flashforward" to an older Rick uses the song "Another One Rides the Bus", by "Weird Al" Yankovic (a parody of "Another One Bites the Dust" by Queen).
 Gimple wanted a song during these scenes that was jarring for the audience and that would be something that Rick's daughter Judith would be into but would be distinctive, partially inspired by a toddler that was in Gimple's life that was obsessed with the song.
-He didn't want a "cool" song for these scenes, and felt that with Yankovic's music, "that there’s no worry about cool", making the song a perfect fit.
+He did not want a "cool" song for these scenes, and felt that with Yankovic's music, "that there's no worry about cool", making the song a perfect fit.

-A small number of journalists were invited by AMC to watch filming of this episode, which took place in May 2017.
+AMC invited a small number of journalists to watch the filming of the episode, which took place in May 2017.

-The episode was dedicated to John Bernecker, a stuntman that died from an accident during filming in July 2017 for the show.
-It was also dedicated to filmmaker George A. Romero, known as the father of the zombie genre, who had died in July 2017.
+The episode was dedicated to John Bernecker, a stuntman who died in an accident during filming in July 2017.
+It was also dedicated to filmmaker George A. Romero, known as the father of the zombie genre, who died in July 2017.
 Gimple said that the success of The Walking Dead "owes a great debt" to Romero.

 A special two-hour Talking Dead live show was held at the Greek Theatre in Los Angeles following the broadcast of the episode as part of celebrating both the season premiere and 100th episode milestone.
 Along with host Chris Hardwick, all twenty of the main cast for the season and the showrunners were present along with former stars Sonequa Martin-Green (Sasha Williams), Emily Kinney (Beth Greene), Scott Wilson (Hershel Greene), IronE Singleton (T-Dog), and Michael Rooker (Merle Dixon), while Steven Yeun (Glenn Rhee) and Sarah Wayne Callies (Lori Grimes) provided video messages.